Data forwarding to AWS S3¶

 After configuration, select the region and enter the bucket name.

-- Enter the Storage Path to facilitate further differentiation and location of the specific data forwarding path.
+Enter the storage path to facilitate further differentiation and location of the specific data forwarding position later.

-- Click Test Connection.
-If the above information meets the specifications, it will prompt that the test connection was successful.
-Click OK to save the current rule.
+Click Test Connection, if the above information meets the specifications, it will prompt that the test connection was successful.
+Click confirm to save the current rule.

 You need to confirm: